QuantEcon/lecture-source-jl/rst_files/generic_programming.rst

         str = "(MyType.a = $(x.a))"
         print(io, str)
     end
-    show(myval)  # it creates an IO value first and then calls the above
+    show(myval)  # it creates an IO value first and then calls the above show

 At that point, the ``@show`` macro works by calling the ``show`` function